-50 51 13B41.
-Interactive games and interactive gaming devices and associated equipment testing and certification standards.

-§ 13B41.
-Interactive games and interactive gaming devices and associated equipment testing and certification standards.

-(a) Testing required. --

-- (1) No interactive game or interactive gaming device or associated equipment shall be used to conduct interactive gaming unless it has been tested and approved by the board.

-The board may, in its discretion and for the purpose of expediting the approval process, refer testing to any testing laboratory as approved by the board. - (2) The board shall establish, by regulation, technical standards for approval of interactive games and interactive gaming devices and associated equipment, including standards to govern mechanical, electrical or program reliability and security against tampering and threats, as it may deem necessary to protect a registered player from fraud or deception and to ensure the integrity of interactive gaming. - (b) Cost of testing and certification.-Any costs associated with the board's testing and certification under this section shall be assessed on persons authorized by the board to manufacture, supply, distribute or otherwise provide interactive games and interactive gaming devices and associated equipment to interactive gaming certificate holders or to interactive gaming operators in this Commonwealth.
-The costs shall be assessed in accordance with a schedule adopted by the board. - whether the testing and certification standards for interactive games and interactive gaming devices and associated equipment as adopted by another jurisdiction within the United States are comprehensive and thorough and provide similar and adequate safeguards as those required by this chapter and regulations of the board.
+- 13B41.
+Interactive games and interactive gaming devices and associated equipment testing and certification standards. - § 13B41.
+Interactive games and interactive gaming devices and associated equipment testing and certification standards. - (a) Testing required. -- - (1) No interactive game or interactive gaming device or associated equipment shall be used to conduct interactive gaming unless it has been tested and certified by the board.
+The board may, in its discretion and for the purpose of expediting the approval process, refer testing to any testing laboratory as approved by the board. - (2) The board shall establish, by regulation, technical standards for approval of interactive games and interactive gaming devices and associated equipment, including standards to govern mechanical, electrical or program reliability and security against tampering and threats, as it may deem necessary to protect a registered player from fraud or deception and to ensure the integrity of interactive gaming. - (b) Cost of testing and certification. -- Any costs associated with the board's testing and certification under this section shall be assessed on persons authorized by the board to manufacture, supply, distribute or otherwise provide interactive games and interactive gaming devices and associated equipment to interactive gaming certificate holders or to interactive gaming operators in this Commonwealth.
+The costs shall be assessed in accordance with a schedule adopted by the board. - (c) Use of other state standards.-The board may determine whether the testing and certification standards for interactive games and interactive gaming devices and associated equipment as adopted by another jurisdiction within the United States are comprehensive and thorough and provide similar and adequate safeguards as those required by this chapter and regulations of the board.
 If the board makes that determination, it may permit the person authorized to manufacture, supply, distribute or otherwise provide interactive games and interactive gaming devices or associated equipment that have met the testing and certification standard in such other jurisdiction to furnish interactive games or interactive gaming devices and associated equipment to interactive gaming certificate holders in this Commonwealth without undergoing the full testing and certification under this section.

-38 SUBCHAPTER F 39 TAXES AND FEES
+SUBCHAPTER F TAXES AND FEES

-41 13B51.
+- 13B51.
 Interactive gaming authorization fee.

-42 13B52.
+- 13B52.
 Interactive gaming tax.

-43 13B53.
+- 13B53.
 Local share assessment.

-44 13B54.
+- 13B54.
 Compulsive and problem gambling.

+- 13B55.
+Certificate holder deposits.

-45 § 13B51.
+- § 13B51.
 Interactive gaming authorization fee.

-(a) Amount of authorization fee. --
+- (a) Amount of authorization fee. --

-47 (1) Each slot machine licensee that is issued an 48 interactive gaming certificate to conduct interactive gaming 49 in accordance with section 13B11 (relating to authorization 50 to conduct interactive gaming) shall pay a one-time 51 nonrefundable authorization fee in the amount of \$8,000,000.
+- (1) Each slot machine licensee that is issued an interactive gaming certificate to conduct interactive gaming in accordance with section 13B11 (relating to authorization to conduct interactive gaming) shall pay a one-time nonrefundable authorization fee in the following amount:

+- (i) \$10,000,000 if the slot machine licensee filed a petition under 13B12 (relating to interactive gaming certificate required and content of petition) within 90 days after the date the board begins accepting petitions

+under this chapter, or, for a slot machine licensee licensed after the effective date of this section, within 90 days of the issuance of the slot machine license.